Estimated reading time: 10 minutes

 - Is it Easy for Expats to Find Work in Spain?

 - Expat Guide to Living in Spain FAQ

 The Top Five Expat Destinations in Spain

-First, let’s look at where in Spain sits at the top of that list – and why these cities, towns and regions are such a big draw for UK expats.
+First, let’s look at which place in Spain sits at the top of that list – and why these cities, towns and regions are such a big draw for UK expats.

 The capital of Madrid, and what a city it is.
 Officially the third-sunniest European capital, this multicultural metropolis is an excellent destination for expats seeking employment opportunities.

 It’s also surprisingly family-friendly.

 While there is a lively nightlife scene, Madrid is also great for little ones, with excellent paths, quality schools and plenty of pedestrianised areas.

 Try looking in Salamanca, Chambery or Retiro for upscale living, close to the centre, yet quiet and peaceful with plenty of green spaces to explore.

 Next, Madrid’s biggest rival is Barcelona – and each city is distinct and unique.
-You can travel between the two via the high-speed AVE train.
+However, you can travel between the two via the high-speed AVE train.